chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-flow-around-sphere/flow-around-sphere.rst

 Simulation control
 ~~~~~~~~~~~~~~~~~~

-The parameters also slightly different from one problem to another differ in this section since as the different examples experience different flow regimes.
+The parameters also slightly differ from one problem to another as different examples experience different flow regimes.

 In fact, for the Re = 0.1, we have a laminar to creeping flow, meaning that the flow is very steady, and therefore can be solved in steady-state.